-Microsoft is slowly moving towards a ‘Cloud PC’ service for individuals and businesses.
+Microsoft has now announced Windows 365, their ‘Cloud PC’ service for businesses.
 Before all the hype begins later this year, this is what a Cloud PC is and why you might use one.

 A Cloud PC is a whole computer running ‘in the cloud’.
 You can access this computer from any device and operate it just like a normal computer.
 Not only can you use the mouse and keyboard but copy/paste, print and audio works between the two devices (the physical device and the remote one).